 Leading industrial tech conglomerate Fortive has acquired acquire ServiceChannel, a global provider of software-as-a-service (SaaS)-based multi-site solutions, for $1.2 billion.

-US-based Fortive said that it expects ServiceChannel to generate approximately $125 million of revenue in 2021.
+US-based Fortive expects ServiceChannel to generate approximately $125 million in revenue in 2021.

 ServiceChannel’s SaaS offering enables multi-site owners and operators to manage and automate the full lifecycle of workflows related to the maintenance and repair of their properties and related assets, including work order management, asset tracking, and service provider tracking.

 The acquisition is expected to be closed in the third quarter of 2021.